JOmarLara/bookbot/README.md

-# 📊 Text Analysis Toolkit
+# 📊 BookBot

-Welcome to the **Text Analysis Toolkit**!
-This Python project provides a comprehensive way to analyze text files, generating insightful reports and visualizations that include word counts, character frequencies, sentiment analysis, and more.
+Welcome to the **BookBot**!
+This Python project comprehensively analyzes text files, generating insightful reports and visualizations that include word counts, character frequencies, sentiment analysis, and more.

 ## 🔍 About